nikgraf/graphql-apollo-client-course/README.md

 You can find the server located here: https://github.com/nikgraf/graphql-apollo-client-course/tree/master/server

-The db is two JSON files stored in `/tmp/recipes.json` and `/tmp/ingedients.json`.
+The db stores two JSON files stored in `/tmp/recipes.json` and `/tmp/ingedients.json`.